-- Desire for knowledge (they want to know more)

-- Desire for comfort (they want to feel better)

-- Desire for answered prayer (they want God to intervene)

-- Pressure by the church (they were told they should)

-- Obedience to God (God commands it)

-- Guilt (they believe they should)

-- Discipline (it's the right thing to do)

-- Habit (they've always done it)

-- Etcetera
+- Desire for knowledge They want to know more. - Desire for comfort They want to feel better. - Desire for answered prayer They want God to intervene. - Pressure by the church They were told they should. - Obedience to God God commands it. - Guilt They believe they should. - Discipline It's the right thing to do. - Habit They've always done it.

-There's a lot of truth in this next statement.
-Why we do what we do is just as important as what we do.
+There's a lot of truth in this next statement: Why we do what we do is just as important as what we do.
 Our motivation makes all the difference.

-Illustration: A husband brings flowers to his wife.
+Imagine that a husband buys flowers for his wife.
 She is overwhelmed with gratitude and says, "These are beautiful.
 What's the occasion?"
 Would she still be excited if he said...

 - "It's more of an experiment than anything.
 I just wanted to study the expression on your face and learn what makes you tick." - "It's not really about you; I just wanted to feel better." - "I'm giving you something now because I want something from you later." - "Some of the guys at work gave their wives flowers.
 I didn't really want to participate, but I felt pressure to do so." - "You told me to bring you flowers.
-Here you go!" - "I felt guilty about not getting you flowers for a while.
+Here you go!" - "I felt guilty about not getting you flowers in a while.
 Hopefully, this will make my guilt go away." - "I read in a book that husbands are supposed to do things like this.
 I'm just trying to be more disciplined." - "It's a habit I'm trying to develop."